sictweb/bti425-2020/notes/angular-forms-intro.md

 This approach takes advantage of your knowledge of, and skills with an HTML template in a component.

-It builds upon your experience with one-way read-only data binding (using `{%raw%}{{ curly braces syntax }}{%endraw%}`), by going further with two-way data binding.
+It builds upon your experience with one-way read-only data binding (using `{%raw%}{{ curly braces syntax }}{%endraw%}`, or its square-bracket form for element attributes, `[value]='expression`), by going further with two-way data binding.

 <br>

 #### Reactive Forms

 This approach features more programming in the component class, where each element of the form is explicitly declared, configured, and managed.
+This is done mostly in the (TypeScript) component class source code file.

 We will NOT work with Reactive Forms in this course.
 After understanding and working with Template-driven Forms, you will be able to learn what you need to, if or when you need to, work with Reactive Forms.